Director of Marketing, SortlyShahzad Karachiwala

 Contractors and services providers offer skilled, on-demand assistance to homeowners, tenants, landlords and property managers.
 These service providers—whether they are general contractors, electricians, plumbers, roofers, landscapers or exterminators—all have one thing in common: they use lots of valuable materials to get their jobs done.

 If you yourself are a busy service provider, then there’s a good chance you’re frustrated with how you keep track of all those supplies.
 Some inventory is stored right on your truck; other items in your tool bag.
 More materials are kept in stock at the company’s headquarters, but even more stuff might be in storage at a second location.
 How do you know where all of your inventory is?

 Maybe you just try to commit it to memory.
 Or you use a fancy business management software that’s expensive, confusing and full of useless features.
 Or maybe you’ve made an Excel spreadsheet that’s been emailed around, but only a few employees know how to read and use the spreadsheet and it’s impossible for anyone to tell which version is actually up-to-date.

-Read on to discover seven signs that you and your business might benefit from simple, on-the-go mobile inventory management system.
+Read on to discover seven signs that you and your business might benefit from simple, on-the-go a mobile inventory management system or inventory management software.